rackerlabs/support-how-to/content/rackspace-cdn/rackspace-cdn-secure-delivery-options.md

 Customers who choose the Subject Alternative Name (SAN) certificate type can use their own domain name when serving traffic over HTTPS.
-In this method, a customer&rsquo;s domain name is added as an &ldquo;alternative name&rdquo; on a SAN certificate that Rackspace owns and manages.
-By offering customers the ability to share a &ldquo;host certificate&rdquo; with other customers, Rackspace can reduce the cost of using your own domain with HTTPS delivery.
+In this method, a customer&rsquo;s domain name is added as an "alternative name" on a SAN certificate that Rackspace owns and manages.
+By offering customers the ability to share a "host certificate" with other customers, Rackspace can reduce the cost of using your own domain with HTTPS delivery.
 In this method, a customer's SSL domain is structured as **https://www.mysite.com**.